 Even if it has not been explicitly assigned, we believe every Product Manager should feel responsible for product profitability.

 We buy-into the mini-CEO mentality whereas a Product Manager you should view running your product like running a small business within the context of your wider organization.
 You bring a product-focused and balanced view supported by a good understanding of all the different aspects of your product e.g. technical, commercial, operational.

 True, you’re not in charge of all the levers that can drive success – you probably don’t control development budgets, sales commission plans or marketing spend.
 But you are fighting for your product and at the very least should know if your product is profitable.
 And, if there are challenges then you should be taking decisions and making recommendations to the business to drive activity that will get things back on track.

 What people often actually mean with this question is “is the product generating enough income and making sufficient contribution to the business?”.

 Product Managers are generally expected to manage their products to hit revenue or other targets.
 As you can see from the previous graph the most common measurement is ‘measurement by objectives’.
 That’s because it’s not always about profitability.

 The challenge might be getting a strategic product or feature to market quickly that is sold as part of a bigger product or bundle.
 Individual product or feature profitability may be impossible to measure.
-And there are times where the challenge might not be about maximising profit but about minimising cost and risk, for example, when you’re withdrawing a product.
+And there are times where the challenge might not be about maximizing profit but about minimizing cost and risk, for example, when you’re withdrawing a product.

 So, should Product Managers be responsible for whether their product makes a profit?

 We say that at the very least Product Managers are responsible for knowing if their product is profitable.
-Many Product Managers struggle even at this level as they don’t have reporting for the financial performance of their product.
+Many Product Managers struggle even at this level as they don’t have to report for the financial performance of their product.

 Finally, some may get full P&L responsibility, but for most that doesn’t happen.